rosado-io/docs/get-started/xamarin.md

 ## Get the Logged In State

+When you start launching the application.
+You may want to know if the user has logged in. (e.g. Show users the login page if they haven't logged in).
 The `SessionState` reflects the user logged in state in the SDK locally on the device.
 That means even the `SessionState` is `Authenticated`, the session may be invalid if it is revoked remotely.
 After initializing the Authgear SDK, call `FetchUserInfoAsync` to update the `SessionState` as soon as it is proper to do so.

 ```csharp
 // value can be NoSession or Authenticated